jewellsean/Stat545_FinalProject/README.md

   - In particular the first image that would have been produced appeared blank
   - Executing 'ggsave' 'png(..) print(p) dev.off()' did little to help either inside or outside of the 'd_ply' call.
   - The most confusing element was that the figures were successfully produced within the console on a line-by-line basis as well as when sourcing the file, but DID NOT work when using 'R CMD BATCH'
-  - Moving into another seperate debugging file, I was unable to reproduce the errors.
+  - Moving into another separate debugging file, I was unable to reproduce the errors.
 The debugging file, ['Code/03_debugBlankFigure.R'](https://github.com/jewellsean/Stat545_FinalProject/blob/master/Code/03_debugBlankFigure.R) imported previously written data as a starting point for the analysis.
   - The only difference between these two scripts is that in one (the original) the data is reordered on a levels basis and then merged with the extreme values.
 In the debugging script the raw file is merged.
   - Trying to reorder before the merge in the original file did not help, either.
   - My comments in the debugging file should provide more detailed information